Why home sales crash and how to prevent it

 Suddenly, you wonder if you offered too much for the home.

 All three of these scenarios happen every day in Nashville.
 It’s important that you are aware of the problems, but how do you prevent it?

 To prevent problems with inspections, we do a top-to-bottom and front-to-back walk through of your house prior to putting it on the market.
-Gretchen and I will look at your home through the eyes of the buyer to give you a prioritized list of what to correct prior to selling.
+I will look at your home through the eyes of the buyer to give you a prioritized list of what to correct prior to selling.